BlastWind/unfooling_blog/_posts/2024-12-17-problems-to-keep-in-your-head.markdown

 > [Most great scientists] have something between 10 and 20 important problems for which they are looking for an attack.
 > And when they see a new idea come up, one hears them say "Well that bears on this problem."

+Set a daily reminder to resurface your big problems.

+### Organizing Information At Large
+Big problems are nice, but how can we restructure our organization framework so that we are fluid with all of our ideas?

+I will leave this section partial and present some unorganized thoughts.
+Developing a total framework for genius science thinking really deserves a whole book.

+1. You only know what you can teach.
+Think thoroughly: What can you truly teach a class on?
+If you were to condense all of your knowledge into textbooks, what can you write?

+2. Information you deem important must be prepped into form ready for scientific communication and revisited intermittently.
+They are condensed into story, or written in prose/sketch form.
+You should consciously classify information as either important or garbage.
+A "might be useful" tier is useless.
+Might be useful means that you won't import it unless you need it, so they are as good as garbage with time.
+Overtime, you can probably start to give information the important treatment at a faster rate.

+3. For your proses, write things in a causal manner.
+Why is this definition needed?
+Why is this part of an algorithm needed?

+My algebra textbook presented "ideals" as dull subsets with some concrete rules.
+But, in my sketches, I justified the rules as properties needed for ideals to be the precise subsets which rings may quotient over for canonical decomposition.
+This is why I can still recall it despite not having touched algebra in a year.

+4. To really hone in the importance of information at the "important" tier, you should actively delete "might be useful" information.
+Delete notes that don't matter to you.

 ### My Problems